(Florence 1610 - in or after 1656)

 S. Bellesi, Catalogo dei Pittori Fiorentini del '600 e '700: Biografie e Opere, Florence 2009, vol. I, p.
 146.

-Orazio Fidani trained in the workshop of Giovanni Biliverti (1585-1644) in Florence.
+Orazio Fidani worked as a talented copyist and pupil in the workshop of Giovanni Biliverti.
 He was a contemporary of Francesco Furini (1600-1646), and like him, treated religious subjects as profane, developing morbid narratives like the present work.
-This painting depicts a scene from the Book of Judges (4:11-22 and 5:24-31), when the heroine Jael is about to kill the leader of the Jabin's army, Sisera, by hammering a spike through his head.
+This painting, from the Book of Judges (4:11-22 and 5:24-31), depicts the moment the heroine Jael is about to kill the leader of the Jabin's army, Sisera, by hammering a spike through his head.

-Marina Mojana dates this painting to circa 1645, and notes that the figure of Jael is comparable to that of other female figures in paintings by Fidani that same year, such as those in his Incontro di Anna e Gioacchino alla Porta Aurea and Allegoria della Pittura.1 Meanwhile the figure of Sisera, with his legs and arms outstretched, resembles Fidani’s Martirio di Sant Erasmo from 1646.2
+Marina Mojana dates this painting to circa 1645, for the figure of Jael is comparable to that of other female figures in paintings by Fidani that same year, such as those in his Incontro di Anna e Gioacchino alla Porta Aurea and Allegoria della Pittura .
+Meanwhile the figure of Sisera, with his legs and arms outstretched, can be compared to Fidani’s Martirio di Sant Erasmo from 1646 .

 1. M. Mojana, Orazio Fidani, Milan 1996, p.
 70, cat. no. 18 and see Ibid, pp. 57 and 91, cat. nos.
 12 and 28.